 Purified or distilled water is a necessary drink but when you need flavor, tea is your go-to solution.

 - Matcha green tea is one of the best sources of catechins, bioactive compounds that act as antioxidants.
-The National Cancer Institute acknowledges that matcha could even cure cancer, partially by protecting DNA.
+The National Cancer Institute acknowledges that matcha could even help with cancer, partially by protecting DNA.
 (64) It’s also effective at burning body fat.
 (65) Our favorite brand of matcha is Ujido.
 Learn why we love this brand.

 - Rooibos and holy basil tea: This blend combines rooibos, which can help you lose weight and achieve your body’s ideal weight (66) with holy basil (tulsi), an herb that increases energy and relieves stress.
 Combined, they form a tea that revs you up when you’re feeling sluggish.
 One of our metabolism-boosting favorites is the Republic of Tea’s Get Burning blend.